 The Garden Grill is a rotating restaurant offering the Chip & Dale’s Harvest Feast Character Dinner inside the Land Pavilion.
+Beginning November 8, 2015, this location will also offer a daily character breakfast and lunch.
 Advance reservations are recommended – call 407-WDW-DINE.
 You can check for last minute reservations at Epcot’s Guest Services desk but do so early in the day.

 Sunshine Seasons is a quick-service restaurant in the Land Pavilion – no reservations accepted.
 This is one of the best quick-service restaurants in all of Disney World, with a nice variety of food selections and free refills on beverages.
 TIP: This location gets VERY busy – have lunch early (around 11:15AM) to avoid long lines at the counters and for ease in finding a table.